“How I hate the sight of an umbrella!”

 I’ve learned two related life lessons from this experience.
 The first is that sometimes difficult experiences that happen in our lives allow us to truly understand what others are going through.
 Our lenses match theirs more closely and we’re able to see as they do, and have true empathy because of it.

 It allows us to help them through difficult times with a sensitivity and understanding that would otherwise be absolutely impossible, no matter how much sympathy we have.

 The second is that these lenses keep us from truly seeing and understanding others who are going through things that we never have, and keep them from seeing us.

 Christ experienced all things and that has given him the lenses to see straight into all of our hearts clearly and without distortion.
-Knowing that our vision would be limited by our experience he asked us to forgive all and judge none.
+He knew that our vision would be limited by our lack of experience.
+Recognizing our blindness, he asked us to forgive all and judge none.